Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: A Design Space of Dyna Algorithms

 Imagine this tuple is iterated again.
-The one-step TD update would update the value of $\hat{s}_{t+2}$ towards the value of $\hat{s}_{t+3}$ whereas the multi-step TD update would update the value of ${s}_{t}$ towards the value of $\hat{s}_{t+3}$.
+The one-step update would update the value of $\hat{s}_{t+2}$ towards the value of $\hat{s}_{t+3}$ whereas the multi-step update would update the value of ${s}_{t}$ towards the value of $\hat{s}_{t+3}$.
 Both update approaches use the same generated trajectory, but use it differently.
 One-step TD performs all the one-step updates along the trajectory, updating the values for all the states in the trajectory.
 Multi-step TD performs a one-step update, then a two-step update, then a three-step update and so on, all updating only state $s_t$.
-Note, we have to use importance sampling to weight multi-step TD updates \cite{Sutton2018}.
-We do not include importance weights in this section to make the updates simpler to understand.